jakelevirne/edge-lab/docs/Pi Cluster.md

 sudo /usr/sbin/ocs-sr -q2 -c -j2 -z1p -i 0 -sfsck -senc -p noreboot savedisk pi-img sda
 ```

 Now you should have a backup image of your clean Raspberry Pi OS image that's never been booted, with all your customizations (e.g. hostname `changeme` and wifi settings) in place.
 We'll use this later for pi1..pi3.
 For now, let's setup pi0 as a router to bridge our Home and Lab networks.
+DO NOT REBOOT YET.
+We have some configuration changes to make to the USB before first run.

 ## Setup the Cluster